blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...3]react/+page.md

 ## `useSetLocale`

-This hook allows you to set the locale of your application to allow language updates associated with the i18n config
+This hook allows you to set the locale of your application to allow language updates associated with the i18n config:

 ```typescript
 import { useSetLocale } from '@web3-onboard/react'